-- (1) For construction material that does not consist wholly or predominantly of iron or steel or a combination of both- - (i) An unmanufactured construction material mined or produced in the United States; or - (ii) A construction material manufactured in the United States, if- - (A) The cost of its components mined, produced, or manufactured in the United States exceeds 55 percent of the cost of all its components.
+- (1) For construction material that does not consist wholly or predominantly of iron or steel or a combination of both- - (i) An unmanufactured construction material mined or produced in the United States; or - (ii) A construction material manufactured in the United States, if- - (A) The cost of its components mined, produced, or manufactured in the United States exceeds 60 percent of the cost of all its components, except that the percentage will be 65 percent for items delivered in calendar years 2024 through 2028 and 75 percent for items delivered starting in calendar year 2029.
 Components of foreign origin of the same class or kind for which nonavailability determinations have been made are treated as domestic.
 Components of unknown origin are treated as foreign; or - (B) The construction material is a COTS item; or - (2) For construction material that consists wholly or predominantly of iron or steel or a combination of both, a construction material manufactured in the United States if the cost of foreign iron and steel constitutes less than 5 percent of the cost of all components used in such construction material.
-The cost of foreign iron and steel includes but is not limited to the cost of foreign iron or steel mill products (such as bar, billet, slab, wire, plate, or sheet), castings, or forgings utilized in the manufacture of the construction material and a good faith estimate of the cost of all foreign iron or steel components of unknown origin are treated as foreign.
+The cost of foreign iron and steel includes but is not limited to the cost of foreign iron or steel mill products (such as bar, billet, slab, wire, plate, or sheet), castings, or forgings utilized in the manufacture of the construction material and a good faith estimate of the cost of all foreign iron or steel components excluding COTS fasteners.
+Iron or steel components of unknown origin are treated as foreign.
 If the construction material contains multiple components, the cost of all the materials used in such construction material is calculated in accordance with the definition of "cost of components".